makeabilitylab/physcomp/electronics/variable-resistors.md

 Regardless of specific type, all variable resistors have a schematic symbol similar to a regular resistor but with some visual modification to indicate "variability."
 A few general things to note:

 1. The two-leg variable resistor schematic symbol looks quite similar to a regular resistor but has a **diagonal line** through it indicating variability
 2. Potentiometers have three legs, which are also represented in the schematic.
-The middle arrow (the "wiper leg") can be connected in a circuit and will actually be shown that way in a circuit diagram.
+The **middle arrow** (the "wiper leg") can be connected in a circuit and will actually be shown that way in a circuit diagram.
 We'll see this below.
-3. Some common variable resistors, like light-dependent resistors (LDRs or photocells), have their own schematic symbols.
+3. Some common variable resistors, like light-dependent resistors (LDRs or photocells), have their **own schematic symbols**.
 Others, like force-sensitive resistors and rheostats share the same symbol.

 Potentiometers are probably the most common type of variable resistor and an important component to learn about, so let's get started!